siran/writing/posts/Light Speed as an Emergent Property of Electromagnetic Superposition.md

 These equations are linear: if $(\mathbf{E}_1,\mathbf{B}_1)$ and
 $(\mathbf{E}_2,\mathbf{B}_2)$ are solutions, then their sum is also a solution.

-Linearity refers to the field equations themselves.
-It does not constrain how derived quantities such as energy, momentum, or effective propagation are constructed.
+Linearity applies to the field equations themselves and does not constrain how physical observables are constructed from the fields.

-2. Quadratic field observables
+### 2. Quadratic field observables

 The electromagnetic energy density is

 $$